aliakbulut2002-bit/estimating_gdp/README.md

 Python 3.11.x (3.11.9 recommended)

-64-bit Windows, or macOS 11 (Big Sur) or newer
+64-bit Windows, or macOS 14+ on Apple Silicon or macOS 13+ on Intel

-If the script does not run properly, this is most likely because you are using a different Python version, or because your macOS version is too old (typically older than ~6 years, i.e., pre-2020 / older than macOS 11).
+If the script does not run properly, this is most likely because you are using a different Python version, or because your macOS version is too old.

 # Windows (PowerShell)
 py -3.11 -m venv .venv